Western States are having the worst drought in at least 20 years

 So, people will plant trees around their homes in the Plains to block out the wind.

-To give you a feel for how dry the west is, Lake Mead in Nevada, which is home to the Hoover Dam, is at its lowest water level on record.
+To give you a feel for how dry the west is right now, Lake Mead in Nevada, which is home to the Hoover Dam, is at its lowest water level on record.

 Records go back about a hundred years.
 That's when Lake Mead was created for the Hoover Dam.
 The Hoover Dam uses water to generate electricity.